One has seen Turkish women embark on a Bosporus steamer

 Several years ago, delay in the payment

-of salaries, no infrequent occurrence in Constantinople, caused
+, no infrequent occurrence in Constantinople, caused

 great suffering among the humbler employees of the Government Other methods of